Our shopping missions are based on shopping goals.

 “Guests are almost knocking!”

-During the shopping missions, customers are pursuing their goals.
+While accomplishing the shopping missions, customers pursue their goals.

-We classified patterns into 4 different modes.
-Each mode defines particular customers’ expectations and influences their interest & attention.
+We classified the patterns of behaviour into 4 distinct modes.
+Each mode defines customers’ expectations and influences their interest & attention & actions.

 The highway mode